-Summative assessments (tests, papers, projects, etc.) can be reassessed one time, excluding assessments given in the last ten days of the semester.
+Summative assessments (tests, papers, projects, etc.) can be reassessed one time.
 Students may be required to show some type of additional evidence of learning before taking a reassessment.
 Students who turn in a late summative assessment forfeit their reassessment opportunity on that assessment.
+Once graded and returned, students will be given a window of 10 school days to reassess the summative.
+If an assessment is given in the last ten school days of the semester, it is at the teacher's discretion to offer a reassessment.